telstra/TIC2019/README.md

 ## Setting up your Arduino

 1. Download the [Arduino IDE](arduino.cc)
-2. Install the libraries for the Arduino MKR NB 1500
+1. Install the Arduino MKR NB 1500 board;
     1. Open the Arduino boards manager
     ![arduino-boards-manager-menu]

- 2. Search for "MKR" and install the libraries for the MKR NB 1500
+    1. Search for "MKR" and install the libraries for the MKR NB 1500
     ![arduino-boards-manager-window]

- 3. Select "Arduino MKR NB 1500" from the boards menu.
+    1. Select "Arduino MKR NB 1500" from the boards menu.
     ![arduino-select-nb1500]

-3. Connect your Arduino to your computer
+1. Connect your Arduino MKR NB 1500 to your computer
-4. Put your SIM card in the Arduino
+1. Put your SIM card in the Arduino
-5. Test your board using the _Test Modem_ sketch under File > Examples > MKRNB > Tools
+1. Test your board using the _Test Modem_ sketch under File > Examples > MKRNB > Tools

 ### Using the GPS module